MN Department of Health Testing

 Wandertest Rapid COVID Testing

-Designed for travelers, volunteers and employees, Wandertest offers rapid COVID testing.
-Antigen Testing, NAAT Testing, and PCR Testing are offered.
+Designed for travelers, volunteers and employees, Wandertest offers COVID testing with a quick turnaround.
+This location offers Antigen Testing, NAAT Testing, and RT-PCR Testing.

 Location: Pre-security, Terminal 1 on Level 3 of the Gold Ramp